-Amounts owed to credit institutions are borrowings from the Bank of England under the Term Funding Scheme.
+Amounts owed to credit institutions are borrowings from the Bank of England under the Term Funding Scheme and Term Funding Scheme with additional incentives for SMEs.

 Fair value of financial assets and liabilities

 Fair value is the value for which an asset or liability could be exchanged or settled between knowledgeable willing parties in an arm's length transaction.
 The estimated fair value of the financial assets and liabilities above has been calculated using the following valuation methodology (which is explained in note 1):